Family/Non-Medical Partner Membership is now available

 We are currently recruiting regional representatives, and working on defining their role, email firstname.lastname@example.org to join the conversation.

-A monthly newsletter will begin circulating in the fall with regular updates for network members.
+A monthly newsletter will begin circulating in the new year with regular updates for network members.

 We are building the partner and family program for R&R 2020, with more opportunities to connect and socialize, as well as general interest talks, and sessions sharing information specific to rural physician partners.